mattiazingaretti/multi_modal_sentiment_analysis_system/README.md

 Build models to analyze sentiment in text (using NLP techniques).
 Analyze sentiment in images (using computer vision techniques).
 Combine both models to produce a final sentiment classification (positive, negative, neutral).
-## Tasks
-1. Dataset Preparation:
-Use a publicly available multi-modal dataset, such as the Twitter Sentiment AnalysisLinks to an external site. with Images dataset, which includes both text and corresponding image data.
-The dataset should include:
-    - Text data: Tweets, captions, or any textual content.
-    - Image data: Corresponding images, memes, or attached photos.
-    - Sentiment labels: Each data entry should have a sentiment label—positive, negative, or neutral.

-2. NLP Component (Text Analysis):
-Preprocess the text data by applying standard techniques such as tokenization, stopword removal, and lowercasing.
-Extract features from the text using popular word embeddings such as Word2Vec, GloVe, or BERT embeddings.
-Build a sentiment classification model for the text data using an NLP framework like Hugging Face, Scikit-learn, or TensorFlow.

-3. Computer Vision Component (Image Analysis):
-Preprocess the image data by resizing and normalizing the images for model input.
-Use a pre-trained Convolutional Neural Network (CNN) such as ResNet or VGG to extract features from the images.
-Build a sentiment classification model for the image data.

-4. Fusion and Final Classification:
-Combine the features from both the text and image models.
-You can use a concatenation layer or any other fusion technique to merge the feature vectors.
-Train a final model (such as a fully connected layer) to perform sentiment classification based on the combined features from both the text and image models.

 ## Data Used citation